103 Energy Management with IoT

 IoT plays a crucial role in integrating renewable energy sources like solar and wind into the energy grid.
 IoT devices can monitor and manage the production and storage of renewable energy.

 For Example, The island of El Hierro in Spain uses an IoT-enabled system to manage its renewable energy sources.
-The system integrates wind and hydroelectric power, using IoT sensors to monitor energy production and consumption.
+The system integrates wind and hydroelectric power.
 This setup allows the island to generate 100% of its electricity from renewable sources.

 Predictive Maintenance